-- In early March I wrote that “as a result [of the COVID-19 crisis we] would not be surprised to see even lower yields on quality corporate bonds by the end of the year than where we started”, given the predictable policy response from central banks.
+- In an article published in the UK in March, I wrote that “as a result [of the COVID-19 crisis we] would not be surprised to see even lower yields on quality corporate bonds by the end of the year than where we started”, given the predictable policy response from central banks.
 Hence, “the coronavirus provides us an opportunity” as corporate bond investors to lock in attractive income for years to come.

 - This bullishness on quality corporate bonds was unusual as the consensus was an opposite view: that corporate debt had turned into a multi-year bubble about to burst, and the volume of BBB rated debt (bonds issued just one notch above high yield) was extremely high in particular, raising fears of disorderly moves in bond valuations as a result of an external economic shock.